-ISIS claims Philippines casino attack, but doesn't give evidence
+ISIS claims Philippines casino attack despite police denial

 How the attack unfolded

-The armed suspect forced his way into the Resorts World Manila (RWM), an upmarket hotel and casino complex near the Ninoy Aquino International Airport, around midnight local time (Thursday ET).
+At around midnight local time Thursday, an armed suspect forced his way into the Resorts World Manila (RWM), an upmarket hotel and casino complex near the Ninoy Aquino International Airport.

 According to security footage viewed by police, the gunman entered via the parking lot.
 Police later searched a car and found registration information which they haven't made public.

-The attacker walked straight into the building, past a lone security guard who panicked when she saw the suspect's automatic rifle, Albayalde said.
+The attacker walked into the building, past a lone security guard who panicked when she saw the suspect's automatic rifle, Albayalde said.

 Reilly said only guards on the complex's perimeter are armed.
 Internal security officers don't carry weapons, and didn't try to engage the suspect, fearing escalation of the situation, he said.

-Video of the scenes showed guests frantically running for the exits, the sound of gunshots and smoke coming from the upper floors of buildings.
+Video showed guests frantically running for the exits, the sound of gunshots and smoke coming from the upper floors of buildings.

-The man ransacked a room and stole gaming chips, Philippines National Police Chief Ronald Dela Rosa said early Friday.
+The man ransacked a room and stole gaming chips, Philippines National Police Chief Ronald Dela Rosa said.
 He had stuffed chips totaling 113 million pesos ($2.3 million) in a backpack, but this had been recovered by police, he added.

-Apolinario confirmed that during the incident the gunman had engaged in a "firefight" with casino employees.
+Apolinario said that during the attack the gunman had engaged in a "firefight" with casino employees.

-Stephen Reilly, the resort's Chief Operating Officer, said the attacker was shot and wounded by security guards, and retreated into the hotel room where he doused a bed he was lying on in gasoline and shot himself.
+The attacker was shot and wounded by security guards, and retreated into the hotel room where he doused a bed he was lying on in gasoline and shot himself, according to Stephen Reilly, the resort's Chief Operating Officer.

-"We would like to extend our gratitude to our security team," Reilly said.

-According to a statement from RWM, the gunman was found dead around 7 a.m. local time.
+The attacker was found dead around 7 a.m. local time, according to a statement from RWM.

-"He had taken his own life by setting himself on fire followed by a self-inflicted gunshot wound," the statement said.
-Police confirmed he had died in a room on the fifth floor of the complex's hotel.

 CNN Philippines reported he was found in the room, burned beyond recognition, next to an automatic weapon and a .380 caliber pistol.